Jadeveon Clowney: Pre-draft

 As early as January 2013, Clowney was projected as a top-three selection in the 2014 NFL draft.
 "Clowney's a rare talent, basically to the defensive end spot what Andrew Luck and RG3 were to the quarterback position," said ESPN analyst Mel Kiper, Jr. "These type of prospects just don't come along very often."
 NFL media analyst Bucky Brooks described Clowney as a "meaner, nastier version of Julius Peppers."
 Clowney's injuries, as well as his mediocre performance early in his junior season reportedly did not scare NFL executives.
 Late September 2013 mock drafts still ranked Clowney among the top-two picks.
-After the college season concluded, Clowney was still projected No. 1 by Sports Illustrated.
+After the college season concluded, Clowney was still projected No. 1 overall by Sports Illustrated.
 In a postgame interview after the Capital One Bowl, Clowney confirmed he was going to enter the 2014 NFL draft.

 At the NFL Combine in February 2014, Clowney excelled in the 40-yard dash, posting an official time of 4.53 seconds, the fastest among defensive linemen, which caused USA Today calling him "by far the most freakish physical specimen in this draft".